-The most well-known benefit of lecithin is its ability to lower cholesterol.
+The most of lecithin is its ability to lower cholesterol.
 Researchers have discovered that soybean lecithin can contribute to raising HDL (good) cholesterol and lowering LDL (bad) cholesterol in blood profiles.

-Soy protein provides an extra boost for people using it to treat cholesterol because of other components that soy offers.
+Soy protein provides an extra boost for people using it to treat cholesterol because of that soy offers.